software-tools-books/js4ds/_lessons/core.md

 the type of function () { [native code] } is function
 ```

+- `for…of` loops over the values in an array
+  - Note: "of" not "in"
+  - The latter returns the indexes of the collection (e.g., 0, 1, 2)
 - Use `const` to define a _constant_
 - `number`
   - JavaScript doesn't have separate types for integers and floating-point